-The Personnel Advisory Committee will make recommendations to the Dean or Dean’s Designee concerning the promotion and tenure of faculty holding regular, tenure track appointments.
-In addition, the Committee will make recommendations to the Dean or Dean’s Designee concerning the promotion of faculty members holding non-tenure track, temporary School of Medicine appointments (See below).
-Recommendations to the Committee regarding promotion or tenure will be initiated within the departments of the School of Medicine by faculty members themselves, chairpersons, or departmental personnel committees.
-The recommendations will be forwarded to the Dean or Dean’s Designee, who will then forward them to the chairperson of the Personnel Advisory Committee.
-Written recommendations of the departmental personnel committee will, where appropriate, accompany recommendations when they are forwarded to the Dean or Dean’s Designee and subsequently to the Personnel Advisory Committee.
+The Personnel Advisory Committee will make recommendations to the Dean concerning the promotion and tenure of faculty holding regular, tenure track appointments and non-tenure track, temporary School of Medicine appointments.
+In addition, the committee will review the application of any new faculty member requesting a rank or tenure at initial appointment that is different from the one held during previous employment at a regionally accredited university or appropriately accredited international college or university.
+New faculty requesting advanced rank and/or tenure on appointment will submit three letters of recommendation, their Curriculum Vitae, and any supporting materials such as annual evaluations at previous employment to the Dean or Dean’s designee to be uploaded to PAC sharepoint.
+All PAC members will be notified by email to review the request and vote by email sent to the PAC chair within 30 days of the request.
+PAC chair will send a written recommendation to the Dean who will notify the department Chair.
+Recommendation to the Personnel Advisory Committee regarding promotion or tenure may be initiated within the departments of the School of Medicine by faculty members themselves, the Chair, or the departmental personnel committee.
+The written recommendations will be forwarded along with the promotion/tenure application to the Dean or Dean’s designee, who will then forward them to the chair of the Personnel Advisory Committee.

-As defined in the Bylaws of the Faculty of the School of Medicine, the Personnel Advisory Committee consists of one elected representative from each department.
-Each clinical and basic science department elects a member to serve a three-year term on the Personnel Advisory Committee.
-Faculty holding administrative positions as department chairperson or above, and faculty who are not full-time employees of Marshall University School of Medicine, are not eligible to serve on the Personnel Advisory Committee.
-Members can be re-elected for another consecutive three-year term, but then must rotate off the committee before standing for future election to the Personnel Advisory Committee.
+As defined in the Bylaws of the Faculty of the School of Medicine, the Personnel Advisory Committee consists of one elected representative from each department with the exception of two from Biomedical Sciences.
+Members serve a three-year term on the Personnel Advisory Committee.
+Faculty holding administrative positions as department Chair or above, and faculty who are not full-time employees of Marshall University School of Medicine, are not eligible to serve on the Personnel Advisory Committee.
+Members can be re-elected for another consecutive three-year term, but after two consecutive terms must rotate off the committee for at least one year before standing for future election to the Personnel Advisory Committee.
+The only exception to this is for departments that have only one qualifying faculty member; this person can remain on the committee.
 Members of the Personnel Advisory Committee must have a terminal degree and have obtained the rank of Associate Professor or higher.
 Only Personnel Advisory members of an equivalent or higher faculty rank are permitted to vote on candidates seeking promotion to that rank.
-A three member subgroup of the Personnel Advisory Committee, appointed by the Chair, will read in depth, the application/portfolio of the candidate for promotion and/or tenure and present the candidate and their recommendation to the full committee.
+A three member subgroup of the Personnel Advisory Committee, appointed by the chair, will read in depth, the application/portfolio of the candidate for promotion and/or tenure and present the candidate and their recommendation to the full committee.
 This subgroup will consist of two clinical faculty and one basic science faculty if the candidate is from a clinical department.
 The subgroup will consist of two basic science faculty and one clinical faculty if the candidate is from a basic science department.
-The Personnel Advisory Committee elects its own chairperson and secretary annually.
+If for any reason, a departmental representative is unable to complete his/her term of office, the department must elect another representative to complete the term.
+The Personnel Advisory Committee elects its own chair and secretary annually.

+Departments with equal to or greater than 15 faculty members will have a departmental personnel committee.
+This committee will consist of three faculty members whose role will be to introduce new faculty to the promotion and tenure process, review and assist in the application of the department’s faculty applying for promotion and/or tenure, conduct mid-tenure reviews, and make written recommendations to the Chair regarding the decision to promote or award tenure.